usexfg/DIGM/DIGM-LIGHTPAPER.md

     *   **PARA Tokens** for listener and artist rewards.
 *   **Paradio:** A revolutionary P2P streaming radio that rewards both artists and listeners for their participation.

-## **3. The Technology: Peer-to-Peer at its Core**
+## **3. The Technology: Peer-to-Peer 2 the Core**

-DIGM is built on a decentralized network of **Elder Nodes**.
+DI₲M is built on a decentralized network of **Elder Nodes**.
 These nodes, operated by artists, labels, or service providers, form the backbone of the platform.

 Instead of uploading music to a central server owned by a corporation, artists host their encrypted audio files across this distributed network.
 When a listener buys or streams a track, the data is delivered directly from these peers.
 This architecture eliminates central points of failure and control, ensuring that the platform remains resilient, open, and censorship-resistant.

 ## **4. The Tokenomics: Fueling the New Music Economy**

-Two distinct tokens power the DIGM ecosystem, each with a specific and crucial role.
+Two distinct tokens power the DI₲M ecosystem, each with a specific and crucial role.

 ### **The DIGM Token: The Right to Host**

 The DIGM token is the key that unlocks an artist's ability to participate in the marketplace.
-To sell music on the platform, an artist must hold DIGM tokens.
+To sell music on the platform, an artist must hold a DIGM token.
 This mechanism serves several purposes:
 *   It creates a stable, committed base of content hosts.
 *   With a **fixed maximum supply of only 100,000 tokens**, it ensures the platform's growth is organic and prevents oversaturation, preserving value for participating artists.
 *   It acts as a quality-control and anti-spam measure, as hosting rights have tangible value.